Princess Ragnhild, Mrs. Lorentzen: Early life

+Princess Ragnhild's christening in the Palace Chapel at the Royal Palace in Oslo in 1930, the first christening of a princess in Norway for 629 years.

-Princess Ragnhild was the first Norwegian princess to have been born on Norwegian soil for 629 years.
-She grew up at the royal residence of Skaugum near Asker, west of Oslo.
+Princess Ragnhild was born on at the Royal Palace in Oslo, Norway, as the first child of the then Crown Prince Olav (later King Olav V) and Crown Princess Märtha of Norway.
+She was the first Norwegian princess to have been born on Norwegian soil for 629 years.
+At a meeting of the Council of State convened specially after the birth, her grandfather King Haakon VII announced that the princess would bear the names "Ragnhild Alexandra".
 She was christened in the Palace Chapel on 27 June 1930 and her godparents were: her paternal grandparents, the King and Queen of Norway; her maternal grandparents, the Duke and Duchess of Västergötland; her great-uncle, the King of Sweden; her great-aunt, Princess Victoria of the United Kingdom; her maternal aunt, Princess Axel of Denmark; and the Duke of York.

+Although Princess Ragnhild was Olav's eldest child, she could not become Queen regnant of Norway, as under Salic law, women were excluded from the Norwegian succession at the time.
+However, before the birth of her younger brother, it was assumed she would accede to the throne in the absence of a male heir.
+Especially after the birth of her sister Princess Astrid in 1932, serious preparations were made at government level for the required constitutional amendment.
+She was a great-great-granddaughter of Queen Victoria of the United Kingdom and great-granddaughter of Edward VII of the United Kingdom, thus a second cousin to Queen Elizabeth II.

-In 1940, during World War II, she and her family fled the German invasion of Norway, and she spent the wartime years in exile with her mother and siblings in Bethesda, Maryland, located northwest of Washington, D.C.
-Before the birth of her younger brother, it was assumed she would accede to the throne in the absence of a male heir, although this would have required a constitutional amendment, as women could not inherit the throne at the time.
+Princess Ragnhild grew up with her siblings at the royal residence of Skaugum near Asker, west of Oslo.
+In 1940, during World War II, she and her family fled the German invasion of Norway, and she spent the wartime years in exile with her mother and siblings in Bethesda, Maryland.

-Her Confirmation took place on 11 May 1947 in the Palace Chapel.

 Following the royal family's return to Norway she attended Nissen's Girls' School, obtaining her school leaving certificate in 1948.
+Her confirmation took place on 11 May 1947 in the Palace Chapel.
 She later spent four semesters, between 1948 and 1949, studying at a finishing school in Lausanne, Switzerland.